Built-ins

 exit status 1.

-optionally takes a message or a format string with arguments to print
+test optionally takes a message or a format string with arguments to print

 along with the failed test as a third and following arguments: